tko22/truffle-webpack-boilerplate/README.md

-# Ethereum Voting DApp
-A decentralized voting application built on the Ethereum blockchain
+# Boilerplate with Truffle and webpack for dApps built on Ethereum

 ### Dependencies:
 - [Nodejs 5.0+](https://nodejs.org/en/)